About this unit

 • My research is in data visualisation, statistical graphics and computing, with application to sports, ecology and bioinformatics.
 I likes to develop new methodology and software.

-• My students always work on methods and software that is generally useful for the world.
+• My students work on methods and software that is generally useful for the world.
 They have been responsible for bringing you the tidyverse suite, knitr, plotly, and many other R packages we regularly use.

 Teaching team 2/2